dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Instant/Notes.md

-*fuck me all the API documentation is here*
+*lol me all the API documentation is here*

 http://swagger-ui.instant.htb/apidocs/#/Logs